gilzoide/unity-update-manager/README.md

 - Read-write transform jobs are only parallelized if the objects live in hierarchies with different root objects.
   This is a limitation of Unity's job system.

-  Read-only transform jobs, marked by the `[UpdateJobOptions(ReadOnlyTransforms = true)]` attribute, don't have this restriction.
+  Read-only transform jobs, marked by the `[ReadOnlyTransforms]` attribute, don't have this restriction.

 ## How to install